Yvonne Ridley: Views and opinions

+In February 2025, Ridley appeared on Talk with journalist Julia Hartley-Brewer and stated that Hamas had shown "kindness" to the Israeli hostages they had kidnapped in the October 7, 2023 attack, only to have their efforts "backlashed" by the Israelis.
+In a heated exchange, Hartley-Brewer demanded "Are you kidding me?
+Do tell me what the acts of kindness were.
+The pita bread once every three days for those men kept in a tunnel for 16 months?" to which Ridley replied, "They gave [the hostages they released in February 2025] goody bags.
+I don't know what was in them, but they gave them gifts.
+They gave them little mementos, Palestinian mementos.”
+An astonished Hartley-Brewer called Ridley a "Hamas apologist" and said "Acts of kindness from your hostage-taker, the man who's kidnapped you and terrified you and starved you for months?
+Yvonne, what's happened to you?”

 Denial of entry

 In January 2013, Ridley was scheduled to attend the Spring of Islam Conference organised by the Jamaat-e-Islami Hind in Hyderabad, India.
 She was given all necessary clearances by the external affairs ministry, but was denied a visa at the last minute because of the tense situation in Hyderabad following the arrest of controversial local legislator Akbaruddin Owaisi a few days before the event was scheduled to take place.
 However Ridley, via video conference, addressed three sessions of girls, women and journalists during the conference.

 Views on ISIL

 Ridley said there is a clear difference between the ideologies of the Taliban and the Islamic State of Iraq and the Levant (ISIL, also called ISIS and Daesh), arguing that while the Taliban aims to form an Islamic state within the borders of Afghanistan, ISIL was working to create a border-less Islamic state and disregarded the sovereignty of other nations.
 She also claimed that ISIL recruited by promising financial supports and power, and the Taliban is largely run and supported by Afghan people.
 These were taken from her 2015 interview with Iranian newspaper Shargh.
 She wrote a damning chapter on the exploits of ISIL in her book The Rise of the Prophet Muhammad: Don't Shoot the Messenger.
 In 2013, Ridley offered to swap places with ISIL hostage David Haines, according to reports published later.